CentaurusInfra/fornax-serverless/doc/containerd/containerd-plugins.md

 # ContainerD CRI Configuration and Setting

 ## Overview
-Docker have docker daemon and containerd cri, General docker use docker daemon. our fornax-serverless platform use containerd cri to integration with Quark container.
+Docker have docker daemon and containerd cri, General docker use docker daemon.
+The fornax-serverless platform use containerd cri to integration with Quark container.
 But docker have containerd cri and it is disable by default. this doc describe how to enable containerd cri plugins.

 ### I. Final containerd config.toml file and change the setting.